fyun89/CarSalesApp/ReadMe.md

 Introduction:
   - This app is built to demonstrate my ability in frontend development.
   - User will be presented with a convenient view of the cars that are availabe for sale.
+  - The app will be responsive -- change depending on the users' devices' different screen sizes

 Overview:
   - Car Listing Page